Healthy Chips + French Onion Dip Recipe (Lactose Free + GF)

 Looking for the perfect party appetizer?
-This lactose-free French Onion Dip recipe is easy, delicious and full of Vitamin A + K. Serve with healthy chips from Jackson’s Honest, low-heat fried in organic coconut oil.
+This lactose-free French Onion Dip recipe is easy, delicious and full of Vitamin A + K. Serve with healthy chips from Henry’s Honest, low-heat fried in organic coconut oil.

-This post is sponsored by Jackson’s Honest.
+This post is sponsored by Henry’s Honest.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 Well hello there!
 Betchya didn’t expect to say a recipe for chips and dip on a healthy food blog, did ya?